10 Steps To Follow When Increasing The Square Footage Of Your Home

 2. Establish Your Budget And Secure Financing

-Be realistic when establishing your budget.
+Set a realistic budget from the start.
 Often, a homeowner’s idea of what a project should cost is vastly different from what it actually will cost.
-Decide the amount you can afford for your home addition and be sure your budget includes a “cushion” in case some unexpected issues arise during construction.
+Be sure to conduct thorough research and build a financial cushion into your budget to account for unforeseen expenses during construction.

 Download Our Home Remodeling Guide